mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 version      Int64            A numeric identifier for the schema version of this document.
 Implicitly 0 if unset. keyAltNames  Array of strings Alternate names to search for keys by.
-Used for a per-document key scenario in support of GDPR scenarios. keyMaterial  BinData          Encrypted data key material, BinData type General creationDate Date             The datetime the wrapped key was imported into the Key Database. updateDate   Date             The datetime the wrapped key was last modified.
+Used for a per-document key scenario in support of GDPR scenarios. keyMaterial  BinData          Encrypted data key material, BinData type General creationDate Date             The datetime the wrapped data key material was imported into the Key Database. updateDate   Date             The datetime the wrapped data key material was last modified.
 On initial import, this value will be set to creationDate. status       Int              0 = enabled, 1 = disabled masterKey    Document         Per provider master key definition, see below
 ============ ================ ==========================================================================================================